cloudmouse-co/cloudmouse-docs/07_questions_answers.md

 ## Still have questions?

-Ask on Discord, post on the forum, or open a discussion on GitHub.
+Ask on [Discord](https://discord.gg/n4Mh6jxH34), post on the forum (coming soon), or open a discussion on GitHub.
 The community is friendly and helpful.
 Don't be shy.